vanhuyph/Quiz_Bot_Discord/README.md

 npm start
 ```
 > **Note:**
-> In case you want to reset the local DB use `npm run forceInitdb`.
+> In case you want to reset the local DB, use `npm run forceInitdb`.

 ## Commands available :game_die:
 * `/category` Send you the categories list available.